Employers

 Smart rostering

-Smart rostering can increase efficiency and reduce your turnover rates and direct and indirect payroll costs (uncertainty and variation in work patterns can drive payroll calculation costs).
+Smart can increase efficiency and reduce your turnover rates and direct and indirect payroll costs (uncertainty and variation in work patterns can drive payroll calculation costs).
 The better your rostering is, the more management time you free up for other business tasks.
 Rostering is a balancing exercise that needs to be done to do the best for both your business and your employees.

 Effective rostering (and communicating with your employees), will help you to recruit and retain good personnel.